SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 <note severity="info">The content should be public otherwise you have to provide a httpHeaders: { Authorization: `Bearer <yourAccessToken>` } attribute to createRemoteFileNode function</note>

-You can query for leadImage field on all blogpost:
+You can query for leadImage field on all blog post:

 ```graphql
 query MyQuery {